peterlidee/mock-next-router/mock-next-router.md

   useRouter: jest.fn()
 }))

-// setup a new mocking function for mush method const pushMock = jest.fn()
+// setup a new mocking function for push method const pushMock = jest.fn()

 // mock a return value on useRouter useRouter.mockReturnValue({
   query: {},
   // return mock for push method
-  push: mushMock,
+  push: pushMock,
   // ... add the props or methods you need
 })
 ```